elodieriou/holbertonschool-low_level_programming/0x00-hello_world/README.md

 ![#c is fun](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/212/cisfun.jpg)

-## Resources

-__Read or watch:__

-* Everything you need to know to start with C.pdf (You do not have to learn everything in there yet, but make sure you read it entirely first)
-* Dennis Ritchie
-* “C” Programming Language: Brian Kernighan
-* Why C Programming Is Awesome
-* Learning to program in C part 1
-* Learning to program in C part 2
-* Understanding C program Compilation Process
-* Betty Coding Style
-* Hash-bang under the hood (Look at only after you finish consuming the other resources)
-* Linus Torvalds on C vs. C++ (Look at only after you finish consuming the other resources)

-__man or help:__

-* gcc
-* printf (3)
-* puts
-* putchar

 ## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: